 You can confirm your exemption from the IHS fee by using the online IHS fee calculator available on the UK Home Office website.

-Is the IHS payable if I have private health insurance?
+Do you have to pay the IHS payable if you private health insurance?

 Some individuals choose to purchase private health insurance or receive this benefit through their employer.
 You may want to use private health insurance to have more options for healthcare providers, to avoid potentially long waitlists at specialists, or to have elective medical procedures.
 However, you would need to pay for this private health insurance in addition to the IHS fee – you cannot avoid paying the IHS fee due to possessing alternative healthcare coverage.